redmoonX/100-days-of-code/log.md

 ***Thoughts***
 Uncovered an opportunity/potential project to help a family friend with a website that could really use some help and I feel I know enough to be able to make some major improvements and that feels great - my first potential REAL project that will count toward "professional" experience and one that people will actually visit/use - so looking forward to that.

+### Day 16 ###
+***Today's Progress***
+New project slated to start this weekend, so I have been working diligently to code and learn more advanced tools and techniques to get ready for what I hope to be my first major Portfolio entry with an eye on future job-hunting.
+I had some struggles today after deciding to convert my workstation (laptop) from Windows 10 to Linux Ubuntu.
+I wound up accidently destroying my Windows partitions and had to go full Linux, leaving everything I had done up to this point (in windows) behind.

+***Thoughts***
+It was a bit sad to lose my Windows environment and the setup I had grown accustomed to as I learned about development, however I realize that Linux is the future and where I need to be immersing myself so it is for the better.

+### Day 17 ###
+***Today's Progress***
+New project slated to start this weekend, so I have been working diligently to code and learn more advanced tools and techniques to get ready for what I hope to be my first major Portfolio entry with an eye on future job-hunting.
+In particular I began learning about NPM, node.js, Package.JSON, downloaded react.js and learned to integrate all of these plus browserify into an existing project.
+Got my Linux up and running good with the essential files and tools I need installed and working fine.

+***Thoughts***
+I am quite tired it is almost 11pm, looking forward to continuing my development and getting ready for my big project!